zbenmo/yapy3c/docs/part_III.md

 4, 5, 6, 7, 8, 9, 10,
 ```

-The first observation I would like us to note is the string being the first expresion of the function ("Does something ..").
+The first observation I would like us to note is the string being the first expression of the function ("Does something ..").
 This is a string like any other string, it is not a comment.
 And yet it is serving as a comment for the programmer, and for tools that help us edit, debug, and document the function.
 Those strings are called **docstrings**.
 There is no issue in introducing those strings at the beginning of a function.
 You can introduce any expression anywhere you want in your program, this expression may be evaluated (depending on the program's control flow), and the program shall continue to the next expression (given that the expression does not raise an exception etc.).
-Having a string as the first expression had a special meaning and this convension is well integrated in the language and ecosystem.
+Having a string as the first expression had a special meaning and this convention is well integrated in the language and ecosystem.

 We note that 'range' can accept more than one argument.
 When two arguments are given, the first is the starting point, and the second is the value beyond the last value in the range.
 So 'range(3)' is equivalent to 'range(0, 3)'.

 We see a nested loop above.
-Note that importance of identation.
-We must be exact with our identation.
+Note that importance of indentation.
+We must be exact with our indentation.
 When we return to a previous level, we should be in the exact column of the desired level.
 For example in line *7* the 'print' happens outside the *add* loop.

 BTW, a string (any strings) can be given in multiple lines, when it is wrapped with """ (or with ''').
 For docstring this is especially useful and often used.